 Companies are getting creative with plastic alternatives- and you could, too!

 Get Rid of Plastic Labels

-Another way retailer use plastic is with stickers and labels.
+Another way retailers use plastic is with stickers and labels.
 Many retailers might not think this is leaving a large environmental footprint, but it is another way to do your part in reducing the amount of plastic your business uses.
 Before adding a label to a package, ask yourself if it can be recycled with all other paper.
 If not, you should consider using items that are recyclable.
 Some of the most popular substitutes for plastic labels include:

-· Industrial vinyl
+· Industrial Vinyl

 · BOPP (biaxially-oriented polypropylene)

 · Virgin paper

 If you really want to make a change and reduce your environmental footprint, you must start thinking about the products you are selling.
 Think about where they come from, what they are made from and if the supplier believes in sustainability.
 Here are some things you could do to partner with sustainable businesses.